Revised July 2021

 In addition, passport details, such as the Unique Equine Life Number, are often required by insurance companies when insuring your horse.

-My horse was passported before compulsory microchipping was introduced on 1 July 2009.
-Does my horse now have to be microchipped?
+Does my horse have to be microchipped?

 My horse obtained a passport before compulsory microchipping.
 However, I have decided to microchip my horse; how do I update the passport?

-It is important to ensure you update the relevant Passport Issuing Organisation so that the microchip number can be added to your horse’s record on the database.
+It is important to ensure you inform the relevant Passport Issuing Organisation so that the microchip number can be added to your horse’s record on the database.
 The vet that implanted the new microchip must add the barcode sticker into the passport, and sign and stamp to confirm they inserted it.
 If the BHS has issued your horse’s passport, return this to the BHS Passport Office with a Passport Update form to request that the microchip details are updated on the database.
 There is no charge for this service; although if you would like your passport to be returned by recorded delivery (Signed For™), please enclose a cheque for £3.

 Who enforces the equine passport laws?